 Next thing we should understand which information would be relevant for whom?

-- Whereas the shareholder who holds a large number of shares in the company will be more interested in knowing the profit generated and distributed by the company.
-But it must be also understood that the shareholders should not jump to a conclusion by only seeing the current financial report.
-It should also understand the assumptions and accounting policies followed in making the report.
-Then by using the numbers for a period of time, it will be able to understand the profit generated and profit distributed which the annual reports will also throw light on.
+- The shareholder who holds a large number of shares in the company will be more interested in knowing the profit generated and distributed by the company.
+But it must also be understood that the shareholders should not jump to a conclusion by only seeing the current financial report.
+It should also understand the assumptions and policies followed in making the accounting report.
+Then by using the numbers for some time, it will be able to understand the profit generated and profit distributed, which the annual reports will also throw light on.
 In this way, the information will be relevant for the shareholders in making a decision.

-Every stakeholder needs information that is useful.
-This is the reason why the relevance principle is of prime importance to financial accounting.
+Every stakeholder needs useful information.
+It is the reason why the relevance principle is of prime importance to financial accounting.

-Financial statements like balance sheets, income statement, and cash flow present important information to the banker in taking decisions.
+Financial statements like balance sheets, income statements, and cash flow present important information to the banker in making decisions.
 It should also be noted that the information should be timely.
-The banker will not consider the financial statements which are more than 10 years old.
+The banker will not consider the financial statements which are more than ten years old.

 The information should be understandable.
-The financial statement should be in proper accounting format and lastly, the information should be useful for the banker in making the important decision of whether to grant a loan to the company or not.
+The financial statement should be in proper accounting format.
+Lastly, the information should be useful for the banker in making the important decision of whether to grant a loan to the company or not.